machzqcq/selenium_grid_helper/README.md

 # Selenium GRID Helper
 I looked at this [post] (http://rationaleemotions.wordpress.com/2012/01/23/setting-up-grid2-and-working-with-it/) and it was well written.
 Though it got me started, I felt it lacked many more configuration options that we have now (in 2015).
 The post was written in 2012.
 Hence this helper library.
-I used this in a large network based environment and so far so good
+I used this in a large network based environment and so far so good.
+A more detailed end-end explanation is provided - http://www.seleniumframework.com/intermediate-tutorial/what-is-selenium-grid/

 ## What is Selenium GRID